wilberh/Swiss-System-Tournament/README.md

 This project will be using a Python module (tournament.py) that uses a PostgreSQL database (created using the tournament.sql file) to keep track of players and matches in a Swiss-system game tournament.

-This project consists of 2 Python version 2.7.9 files, and one sql file,
+This project consists of 2 Python version 2.7.9 files and one PostgreSQL version 9.3.6 file,
 - 1.The tournament.py Python file stores the functions to be called.
 - 2.The tournament_test.py Python file store the tests for the functions stored in the tournament.py Python file.
 - 3.The tournament.sql file can be viewed in a text editor and stores the Postgre sql version 9.3.6 instructions for: